andlo/mycroft-skills-list-gitbook/skills/mycroft-mymqtt.jamiehoward430.md

 ---
-description: This is a skill written for mycroft to publish commands over an mqtt broker for home automation or any other purpose
+description: This is a skill written for mycroft to publish commands over an mqtt broker for home automation or a
 ---

 ### _mycroft-mymqtt.jamiehoward430_